Margin-adaptive model selection in statistical learning: Margin-adaptive model selection for nested models

 \subsection{Local Rademacher complexities}

-Although Theorem~\ref{th.nested} applies to any penalization procedure satisfying assumptions \eqref{eq.pen.minor.nested} and \eqref{eq.nested.min-pen}, we now focus on methods based on local Rademacher complexities.
+Although Theorem \ref{th.nested} applies to any penalization procedure satisfying assumptions (\ref{eq.pen.minor.nested}) and (\ref{eq.nested.min-pen}), we now focus on methods based on local Rademacher complexities.
 Let us define precisely these complexities.
-We mainly use the notation of \cite{Kol:2006}: \begin{itemize} \item for every $\delta>0$, the $\delta$ minimal set of $\F_m$ w.r.t the distribution $P$ is \item the $L^2(P)$ diameter of the $\delta$ minimal set of $\F_m$:
+We mainly use the notation of \cite{Kol2006}: \begin{itemize} \item for every $\delta>0$, the $\delta$ minimal set of $\mathcal {F}_m$ w.r.t. the distribution $P$ is